Daniel: Chapter 3

 In Daniel 3:13-15, the king is furious at this report, and commanded that these three Hebrews be brought before him.
 It may be that in remembrance to Daniel, that he softened to the point of granting them one more chance after having interrogated them on this matter.
 He read the charges against them, with no consideration for their belief nor the commandments that the Lord had given to Israel.
 At this time, the king was only aware of the Lord of Israel as it related to the dream he had of the multi-metallic image in Daniel 2:1-49.
 The king only recognized the God of Israel as one of many, and being the superior one, but not the only true God.
 So in his mind there was no conflict since he was not aware of God's law given to the Israelites through Moses, the prophets, and the psalms.
 He failed to recognize the great distinction of the Lord whom the Hebrews were being obedient too, and his own gods that were not real at all.
 His ignorance of the greatness of the Lord is demonstrated in the later part of Daniel 3:15, where he asked, who is that God who will deliver you out of my hands.

 In Daniel 3:24-27, the king's demeanor suddenly changed to utter amazement as he leaped up from his throne.
 There was no mistake by the king that something extraordinary was occurring right in front of him.
 The God that he mocked to the three Hebrews did demonstrate that He indeed was that God who was delivering these three men from the hands of the king, Daniel 3:15c.
-To insure that he was not hallucinating, the king asked those around for confirmation that not only did he see the three Hebrews loose and walking about the furnace, but that there was a fourth man who was like the Son of God, and none showed any signs of being hurt by the fire.
+Not only were they safe and walking about in the flames, according to the Septuagint, they were singing praises to God and blessing the Lord.
+To ensure that he was not hallucinating, the king asked those around for confirmation that not only did he see the three Hebrews loose and walking about the furnace, but that there was a fourth man who was like the Son of God, and none showed any signs of being hurt by the fire.
+Again, the Septuagint reveals that the king also heard them singing praises.
 It is curious at this point that the king only calls out to the three Hebrews to come out, and now calls them the servants of the most high God, and does not inquire of the fourth person he called the son of God.
 He neither asks anything of Him, nor asks Him to come out of the fire as well, possibly for fear of any consequences of what he did to the three Hebrews.
 Nevertheless, his knowledge of the one true God, the God of Israel is becoming more intimate and he is gaining an increased understanding of the difference of a true living God against those he worshiped, which were lifeless.
 As the king and others about him inspected Shadrach, Meshach and Abednego, they discovered that these men suffered no harm, not even the smell of fire on their person or clothing.
 It was an incredible miracle that not only the king witnessed, but all those present as well.

 In Daniel 3:28-30, the king only responds by praying to the God of Shadrach, Meshach and Abednego (though still using their Babylonian names), and declaring how the Lord had saved these men from his hand.
 Their faithfulness toward God and His word, made them a witness of God to all of Babylon as well as to the world, Romans 12:1-2.
 The king further acknowledged their great faith in the Lord and their unwillingness to serve any other god.
 As a result, the king made a decree throughout his entire kingdom that: